 Time is a healer so give it time.
 The more you do to get over it the shorter the healing time needed.
 So don’t wallow in the hurt, look forward and give yourself time.
 It won’t pass in a day.

-There is alot more I could add but remember you are one of a kind and no lesser than anybody else.
+There is a lot more I could add but remember you are one of a kind and no lesser than anybody else.
 We don’t always know why people do nasty things.
 If you have any questions or topics you would like discussed further just let me know.
 Chat to you later and keep your head up.
+You can join me for my monthly newsletter here.